Author(s): Christine Anne Scarlis

 A report (2014) from the Association for Asian American Studies (AAAS) highlighting the demographic characteristics, challenges and policy implications of the two largest refugee arrivals to the U.S., who are largely invisible in the current national discourse on Asian American socioeconomic outcomes.

 Founded in 1995, CHRO is the primary rights-based advocacy organization for the Chin people and has worked with Chin communities throughout the world.

 Regular reports available on refugee groups, including the Chins.

-This culture profile from the Center for Applied Linguistics includes information about the Chins and other Burmese ethnic groups, including the Karen, the Karenni, the Burmans and more.
+.
+This culture profile from the Center for Applied Linguistics and the Cultural Orientation Resource Center includes information about the Chins and other Burmese ethnic groups, including the Karen, the Karenni, the Burmans and more.
 The Center for Applied Linguistics has profiles available for many refugee and immigrant groups and is a great resource for information related to refugee resettlement.